 If you ignore filing past due business taxes, you may face legal consequences as well as financial consequences.
 Failure to file past due taxes could invalidate you from getting a business or personal loan.

-What should you do if your business owes back taxes?
+What should you do if your company owes back taxes?

 You might not only have brushed right past the tax filing deadline but also owe more on your tax return than you can repay.
 The good news is there are several ways to manage the damage.
 Here are the most common ways;